 Big Shift #2: Reality

-My next big focus crystalized from there.
-I started an event series called Made In Asia to create a platform for artists and storytellers from all over Asia to exhibit VR, AR, and games in Los Angeles.
-VR was at such an early stage that I felt there was an opportunity to highlight stories from creators in countries unfairly viewed as ‘copy-cat’ countries.
-I wanted to dispel the myth that innovation spreads from the West outwards while also allowing new creators from Asia to get feedback on prototypes in a rapidly developing scene.
+My next big focus started to crystalize.
+I developed an event series called Made In Asia to create a platform for artists and storytellers from all over Asia to exhibit VR, AR, and games in Los Angeles.
+VR was at such an early stage that I felt I had to take this opportunity to highlight stories from creators in countries unfairly viewed as ‘copy-cat’ countries.
+I wanted to dispel the myth that innovation spreads from the West outwards while also allowing new creators from Asia to get feedback on prototypes.

-This developed into a creative studio business that mixed workshops and consulting around integrating VR into business or events.
+This developed into a creative studio business that mixed workshops and consulting for businesses and events who wanted to incorporate art and tech.
 Work ended up bringing me back to Thailand and I felt more inspired than ever getting to know brilliant artists here in Bangkok.
 I was happy to highlight other stories, but as time went on, I wanted to create some of my own.

 Which brings us to now

-Like millions around the world, much of my work has dried and I’m brainstorming how my skill set can meet our new normal.
-All while taking care of underlying anxiety that pervades this pandemic.
-I’m privileged to have the time and space to meditate on my past and remind myself of the concrete steps I took to weather those changes.
+Like millions around the world, I’m brainstorming how my skill set can meet our new normal; all while taking care of underlying pandemic anxiety.
+I’m lucky to have the time and space to meditate on my past and remind myself of the concrete steps I took to weather those changes:

-1. Understand my own rhythms: At this time, I’m incredibly sensitive to the news, my moods, and must pay close attention to work that gives me energy and tasks that zap it.
-Creative work is difficult for me at the moment, so I’m working on clear, step by step tactical work.
+1. Understand my own rhythms: At this time, I’m incredibly sensitive to the news and am closely monitoring my mood, trying to focus on work that gives me energy and tasks that zap it.
+Creative work is difficult for me at the moment, so I’m tackling step by step tactical work.
 My optimal mix between tactical and creative work changes day to day, so I’m doing my best to check in with myself every hour.
-Building that self awareness for my mental health helps me feel more in control.
+Building self awareness for my mental health helps me feel more in control.

-2. Community is everything: Every week, I video chat with at least 3 people who are working on projects or have similar questions about how our world is changing.
+2. Community is everything: Every week, I video chat with at least 3 people working on similar goals, projects, and questions about our changing world.
 We make time to brainstorm, do Pomoro sprints, and support one another.
-I was recently accepted to NYU’s ITP program and love getting to know the NYU community over chat.
-I’m also taking up projects with artists I admire – such as this audio installation I recently curated.
-Be intentional, kind, and genuine.
-People need help more than ever so I’m working on offering as much as I can – while looking after myself.
+I was recently accepted to NYU’s Interactive Telecommunications Program and am inspired by all the makers, engineers, designers, and artists I’ve met so far.